abhinav/git-spice/doc/src/guide/limits.md

 ## Squash-merges restack the upstack

-If a Change Request is squash-merged into the trunk branch, all commits in that PR are replaced with a single commit with a different hash.
+On GitHub, when a Pull Request is squash-merged into the trunk branch, all commits in that PR are replaced with a single commit with a different hash.
+Similarly on GitLab, when fast-forward merges are enabled, and commits are squashed, the commits in the MR are replaced with a single commit with a different hash.

-The branches upstack from that PR are not aware of this new commit, still referring to the old, unsquashed history of the branch.
+The branches upstack from that CR are not aware of this new commit, still referring to the old, unsquashed history of the branch.
 GitHub and GitLab do not yet know to reconcile this new commit with the upstack branches, even though the contents are the same.